sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 Due to space constraints and the potential for users to access the RESCUE button through a cable or case hole, it is not included directly on the SidecarTridge ROM board.

-### Why is the FAT16 filesystem used in the SidecarTridge ROM board not fully implemented?
+### Why does the SidecarTridge TOS emulator use a FAT12 filesystem?

-The FAT16 filesystem is used for storing TOS images.
-For performance reasons, it is implemented simply to store and read images sequentially, avoiding fragmentation issues.
+The FAT12 filesystem is used to ensure compatibility with all operating systems, including Windows, macOS, and Linux.
+It is a simple and efficient filesystem that is easy to implement and use.

 ### Why is the number of available TOS images limited to 64?

 It's a design choice to keep the firmware simple and efficient.
 The number of available TOS images is limited to 64 to ensure that the firmware remains responsive and reliable.
 Future firmware updates may increase this limit.

-### Why is the name of the TOS images limited to 56 characters?
+### Why is the name of the TOS images limited to 64 characters?

-The name of the TOS images is limited to 56 characters to ensure it is possible to fit 64 names in 512 bytes of RAM memory.
+The name of the TOS images is limited to 64 characters to ensure it is possible to fit 64 names in 512 bytes of RAM memory.
 The memory available in the RP2040 microcontroller is limited, so the firmware must be optimized to fit within these constraints.

 ## Hardware Questions